Visiting information - new procedures

 We will continue to offer 'carer goes free' but all other complimentary or special offers remain suspended, apart from member tickets as noted below.

 As previously announced members will be able to travel free of charge on THREE separate occasions during the main season.
-However, it will be necessary to pre-book in order to plan compartment allocations.
+However, it will be necessary to pre-book.
 We will be unable to guarantee members can travel if they have not made a reservation in advance.

 To reserve seats for members please use the booking/tickets option of our contact us form on the website, indicating the date/time of travel and the number of member tickets required.
 If members are travelling with non-members then it would be helpful if the non-members tickets are purchased first online.
 Then please mention the Order Reference number when reserving the member tickets.
-This will ensure everyone in the group is allocated the same compartment.
+This will ensure everyone in the group is included in the Booking Reference.

 All member's reservation requests will be acknowledged with an Order Reference number to quote at the booking office on the day of travel.
 At that time members will also need to show a valid membership card which will be marked to show that a free trip has been taken.